ysyk2021/building-strong-teams/src/chapter-4-3-2.md

-# Develop the Legend Over Time to Build a Sense of History and Tradition

 A team legend is a powerful tool for building a sense of identity and purpose within a team.
 However, it is important to continue developing the legend over time in order to reinforce its importance and build a sense of history and tradition.
 In this chapter, we will explore some best practices for developing a team legend over time.